Stuycs-K/final-project-5-zhou-qianjun-liu-jason/WORKLOG.md

 Coded the beginnings of the side bar to swap out skills and made it half work, jason bug fixed everything else with me in a call.

+### June 3, 2024

+Fixed alot of the small bugs with the mid presentation.